zwachtel11/fruitful-backend/README.md

 // Values to be sent from android app to server ArrayList<NameValuePair> nameValuePairs = new ArrayList<NameValuePair>();

-// "tag" is the name of the text form on the webserver
-// "value" is the value that the client is submitting to the server
-// These two are specified by the server.
-The cilent side program must respect. nameValuePairs.add(new BasicNameValuePair("username", "admin"));
-nameValuePairs.add(new BasicNameValuePair("password", "password"));

 try {
     UrlEncodedFormEntity httpEntity = new UrlEncodedFormEntity(nameValuePairs);